 Finally eject your external drives

-macOS won't tell you what's blocking your drive.
-Ejecta shows exactly which process is holding it hostage — and lets you quit it with one click.
+The macOS menu bar app that shows which process is blocking your drive — and lets you quit it with one click.

 Requires macOS 14 Sonoma or later